Second Cold War: First Trump presidency (2017–2021)

 In September 2020, the UN Secretary General António Guterres warned that the increasing tensions between the US under Trump and China under Xi were leading to "a Great Fracture" which would become costly to the world.
-Xi Jinping replied by saying that "China has no intention to fight either a Cold War or a hot one with any country."
+CCP General Secretary Xi Jinping replied by saying that "China has no intention to fight either a Cold War or a hot one with any country."

-Biden presidency
+Biden presidency (2021–2025)

 In March 2021, Columbia University professor Thomas J. Christensen wrote that the cold war between the US and China "is unlikely" in comparison to the original Cold War, citing China's prominence in the "global production chain" and absence of the authoritarianism vs. liberal democracy dynamic.
 Christensen further advised those concerned about the tensions between the two nations to research China's role in the global economy and its "foreign policy toward international conflicts and civil wars" between liberal and authoritarian forces.
-He further noted newly elected US President Joe Biden's planned different approach from predecessor Donald Trump.

 In September 2021, former Portuguese defence and foreign minister Paulo Portas described the announcement of the AUKUS security pact and the ensuing unprecedented diplomatic crisis between the signatories (Australia, the United Kingdom, and the United States) and France (which has several territories in the Indo-Pacific) as a possible formal starting point of a new Cold War.